 She stomped back to the bedroom and slammed the door.

 He was stunned and numb.
 He absent-mindedly flipped on the television.
-He flipped between on-line shopping shows, re-runs, and bad television edited horror.
+He flipped between online shopping shows, reruns, and bad television edited horror.
 Wasn’t I just afraid?
 Now I feel nothing.
 He watched one show for a few minutes, and then switched to another.
 He’d give her the divorce.
 No, wait.
 He hadn’t done anything wrong.
 Maybe the spider would eat her.
 He leaked a morbid smile.

 Where was that damn cat?
 He looked over at the cat’s food dish.
 It was full.
 So was the water.
 A large yawn involuntarily took him.
 He stood up and instantly regretted it.
 He felt dizzy and disoriented.
 He stumbled off the couch, knowing he’d soon be completely enveloped by the medicinal haze.
-He didn’t know why, but he wanted find that cat.
+He didn’t know why, but he wanted to find that cat.
 He looked at the cat’s bed and found nothing.
 He stumbled toward the laundry room, knowing the cat sometimes hid in clean clothes.
 He saw nothing at first.

 The sleeping pills began to take over his body.
 Each movement required maximal effort.
 His legs were heavy.
-He knew he only had a few minutes to get back to the couch.
+He knew he only had a few moments to get back to the couch.
 His eyes blurred and he couldn’t find a way to keep them in focus.
 Just behind the dryer, he saw a small, black lump that had to be the cat.
-He braced himself on the washer, then stumbled toward the drier.
+He braced himself on the washer, then stumbled toward the dryer.

 “Buttons, where are you?”

 He looked over the hood of the dryer and his heart stopped in a flood of nauseous dread.
 There was a thicket of web, extending as high as the appliance.
 A half-eaten cat was enveloped, as was what looked like a bird and a mouse.
-He felt his stomach rise and felt a wretch heave out of this mouth.
+He felt his stomach rise and felt a retch heave out of this mouth.

-He saw the bedroom door open and then he saw the bony feet of his wife.
+He saw the bedroom door open, and then he saw the bony feet of his wife.

 He blinked heavily again.
 He struggled – struggled – to open his eyes.
 When he did, he saw the spider, crouched, in full light, just in front of her legs.
 The spider drew its legs closer, as if coiling a spring.
 Then, it sprinted toward him sickeningly quickly.
 He couldn’t find the strength to move or scream.
 He prayed the medicine would take him before he felt its bite.

-CREDIT : D. Fulkerson
+Credit: D. Fulkerson